wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/creating-a-proxy-service.md

     <img src="../../../assets/img/create_artifacts/new_proxy_service/create-proxy-from-wsdl.png" width="500">

 You will now see the mediation logic generated from the WSDL as shown below.
+Note that the [Switch mediator](../../../references/mediators/switch-Mediator) is added to the mediation logic and that the different operations given in the WSDL are represented as switch cases.

+!!!
+Tip
+     If your WSDL does not have `SOAPActions` specified for the operations, only the **default** switch case will be generated.

 <img src="../../../assets/img/create_artifacts/new_proxy_service/skeleton-proxy-service-wsdl.png" width="500">